 So, what are Insights for Facebook also called Facebook Page Insights?

 Not only does engagement ensure your posts appear in the Feed of more fans, your message spreads to their friends.
 In a case cited in their presentation, Facebook found a 20X amplification of the message when people were talking about the post.
-With 25,000 people talking about the post, they achieved 500,000 impressions of their message.
+With 25,000 people engaging with the post, they achieved 500,000 impressions of their message.
 Amplification is even greater when Fans share your message, as it travels to friends of friends.

-What does insights for Facebook look like?
+What do insights for Facebook look like?